Ashampoo/kim/src/commonTest/resources/com/ashampoo/kim/testdata/full/README.txt

 photo_78.jxl = photo_6.jpg -> JXL using converted with darktable 4.6.0 from the JPG
 photo_79.jxl = photo_6.jpg -> JXL using cjxl with container & without metadata compression
 photo_80.jxl = photo_6.jpg -> JXL using cjxl with container & with metadata compression

+photo_81.tif = GeoTiff using one tie-point and pixel scaling photo_82.tif = GeoTiff using full affine transform matrix